On Air Now

 Given that Krantz now had a piano short of a few wires and some spare guitar strings to hand, you can guess what he did next.
 What goes around comes unwound...

-But before you enjoy guitar strings fixed in a piano, here are some fun facts.
+But before you enjoy guitar strings fixed inside a piano, here are some fun facts.
 There are over 230 strings in every piano and many notes have three resonating strings each, for added volume and richness of sound.

 Each string in the piano is under a tension of up to 90kg, meaning that the instrument contains around 20 tonnes of tension.
 Which explains that heavy metal frame inside.